 We are a small club based in Southwark, South East London catering for railway modellers in Greenwich, Lambeth, Lewisham and Southwark.
 We have built a number of layouts over the years including several which are available for exhibitions.
-These include a large model of Crystal Palace High Level Station and we are also building a new test track which when complete will provide facilities for running N, OO and O gauge trains.
+These include a large model of Crystal Palace High Level Station the prototype of which closed in 1954.

 CAN YOU HELP ? – If you can, please call 020 7732 9675.